 Jayne Thompson, 33

 Jayne Thompson, a 33-year-old white trans woman, was fatally shot in Mesa County, Colorado.
-Thompson was killed by a Colorado State Patrol trooper on 9 May, and news of her tragic death wasn’t known to LGBTQ+ media until recently due to several local outlets misgendering and dead-naming her in their original reports.
+Thompson was killed by a Colorado State Patrol trooper on 9 May, and news of her tragic death wasn’t known to LGBTQ+ media until much later due to several local outlets misgendering and dead-naming her in their original reports.
 According to The Denver Post, Thompson was shot after exhibiting “odd behaviour” near a grocery store called the Orchard Mesa Market, where she had been standing still in the same position for a “couple of hours”.
 When a pedestrian checked in on Thompson to make sure if everything was okay, she didn’t respond or “acknowledge their presence.”
 Jason Wade, a trooper, was later called to the scene after authorities had been contacted.
-When Wade arrived, Thompson reportedly started to “act aggressively” and “displayed a 10-inch knife” which led to Wade pulling out his gun and shooting her in the torso multiple times.
-She was later pronounced dead.
+When Wade arrived, Thompson reportedly started to “act aggressively” and “displayed a 10-inch knife” which led to Wade pulling out his gun and fatally shooting her in the torso multiple times.

 Selena Reyes-Hernandez, 37